Makster04/Phase_4_Project/NBA.md

 # **Unsupervised Interpretability Model for NBA Trade Suggestions**

-(**How its not even Partially Supervised:** *The model relies on clustering, dimensionality reduction, and interpretability techniques to generate player role categories and trade evaluation metrics*)
+(**How its NOT EVEN Partially Supervised:** *The model relies on clustering, dimensionality reduction, and interpretability techniques to generate player role categories and trade evaluation metrics*)

 ---
 ## **Purpose of the Model**